-Since you don’t want to lie about what you are offering but may need to sweeten the benefits with something else that overcomes objections, you often realize that something is lacking in what you can offer at the moment.
+Since you don’t want to lie about what you are offering but may need to sweeten the benefits with something else that overcomes objections, you often realize that something is lacking.

 For example, the first bullet states, “…without becoming a desperate buyer that would sell their mother“.

-This implies you have a solution for the sellers on how they will find a new home after selling the current one in a timely manner that leaves them enough money for an additional nest egg.
+This implies you have a solution for the sellers on how they will find a new home after selling the current one in a timely manner, leaving them enough money for an additional nest egg.

 It may be using “geo-arbitrage,” meaning the sellers sell in a hot market and move to a not-so-hot market where prices for updated homes would be lower.